bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-models/langs/en-us/slides.md

 Even though some cars are more efficient than others, fuel efficiency generally increases from 15 to roughly 55mph.
 But after 55mph, fuel efficiency _decreases._{style="font-size: 15pt"}

 - Let's try to build a linear model for this data!{style="font-size: 15pt"}
-- Working in pairs or small groups, complete the rest of of @printable-exercise{exploring-mpg.adoc}.{style="font-size: 15pt"}
+- Working in pairs or small groups, complete the rest of of @printable-exercise{pages/exploring-mpg.adoc}.{style="font-size: 15pt"}

 <!--